galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

         }
     }

 We can now begin to interact with the environment.
-To better understand our options though, let's first see which grounded actions we may perform, using the ``get-grounded-actions`` message type, sending a message like so:
+To better understand our options though, let's first see which grounded actions we may perform, using the ``get-grounded-actions-request`` message type, sending a message like so:

 .. code-block:: cddl
     :caption: Sent by the agent

     {
-        type: "get-grounded-actions",
+        type: "get-grounded-actions-request",
         payload: null
     }